LinaYorda/missing-persons-resources/content/statistics.md

 - **Geographical Coverage:** Europe, North America, Oceania, Asia, and Africa

 ### Featured Countries
-My database includes comprehensive coverage for major countries like Germany (17 resources), United States (14 resources), and Canada (10 resources), as well as emerging coverage in countries across multiple continents.
+My database includes coverage for major countries like Germany (17 resources), United States (14 resources), and Canada (10 resources), as well as emerging coverage in countries across multiple continents.

 *Click on any country to see available resources and get more information.*